 We have to ask why the public's licence fee is being spent on channels

 which offer such a tawdry view of life.
 It is giving a very disturbing view of the world.
 Why would the BBC be promoting or supporting this?

 entertains a young audience and doesn't shy away from covering issues that affect them.
 We're proud of the role it plays in helping young people understand issues and make sense of the world.

 Radio 4 is to broadcast a mid-morning adaptation of the seminal feminist novel, Fear of Flying , complete with strong language and sexual descriptions.
 The BBC said it will will not censor the swearwords or sexual content.

-The BBC station will air a five-part adaptation of Fear of Flying, the 1973 novel by the feminist writer Erica Jong , next week.
-The first episode, which will air on Monday at 10:45am, features a reference to finger-fucking , and there are
+will air a five-part adaptation of Fear of Flying, the 1973 novel by the feminist writer Erica Jong , next week.
+The first episode, which will air on Monday at 10:45am, features a reference to finger-fucking , and there are also mentions of

 Vivienne Pattison, the director of Mediawatch-UK, said: